Mercury even WNBA Finals with 91-86 overtime win over Sky - WHIZ News

-PHOENIX (AP) — Brittney Griner dunked while scoring 29 points, Diana Taurasi had eight of her 20 points in overtime and the Phoenix Mercury evened the WNBA Finals with a 91-86 win over the Chicago Sky on Wednesday night in Game 2.
+Summoning the will that’s made her great for so long, Taurasi scored eight of her 20 points in overtime to help the Mercury even the WNBA Finals at 1-all with a 91-86 win over the Sky on Wednesday night.

+“That’s the GOAT right there,” said Mercury center Brittney Griner, who dunked and had 29 points.
+“We know time is going down, it’s crunch time, we have all the faith in the world she’s going to make big shots for us.”

-Griner kept the Mercury within reach of Chicago during a sluggish start and brought the Phoenix Suns players sitting courtside to their feet with her second career playoff dunk in the first quarter.
+Griner carried the Mercury early and brought the Phoenix Suns players sitting courtside to their feet with her second career playoff dunk in the first quarter.
 She scored on a turnaround jump to help give Phoenix a late four-point lead in regulation, but just missed blocking Courtney Vandersloot’s tying layup with 4.4 seconds left.

-“I mean BG was so big for us the whole game,” Taurasi said.
-“She’s just incredible.
-She kept us in the game when we weren’t playing well.”

-Skylar Diggins-Smith, who had 13 points and 12 assists, sealed it on a layup with 12.8 seconds left.

-“In overtime we let it rip,” Taurasi said.
-“We talked to each other and said it will be our best five minutes of basketball and it happened.”

-Vandersloot led the Sky with 20 points and 14 assists.
+Overtime is Taurasi time and the league’s all-time leading scorer did what she does best.

+“When you’re in that moment, the gravity of what’s going on, you can feel it and you try to just laser in on each possession, each timeout, really communicating with each other,” Taurasi said.

+Chicago backed up its Game 1 win with another strong offensive performance, yet couldn’t finish it off.
+Vandersloot hit some big shots while scoring 20 points and finished with 14 assists.
 Allie Quigley added 19 points.

 Phoenix was without guards Kia Nurse (torn ACL) and Sophie Cunningham (calf), and had to play two days after clinching its semifinal series in Las Vegas.